 Because older patients are more likely to have dementia, delirium is often overlooked by clinicians.
 Clinicians should consider delirium in any older patient who presents with impairment in memory or attention.

 Treatment of delirium managed by an interdisciplinary team with multi-faceted measures Geriatric Interdisciplinary Teams Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
 The current HHS strategic plan (2018-2022) includes the following... read more can benefit older patients because delirium and the hospitalization it usually requires can result in iatrogenic problems Prevention of Iatrogenic Complications in Older Adults Iatrogenic complications are more common and often more severe among older adults than among younger patients.
 These complications include adverse drug effects (eg, interactions), falls, nosocomial... read more (eg, undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
-Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more , dehydration, pressure ulcers) Pressure Ulcers Pressure ulcers are areas of necrosis and ulceration where soft tissues are compressed between bony prominences and external hard surfaces.
-They are caused by unrelieved mechanical pressure... read more .
+Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more , dehydration, pressure ulcers) Pressure Injuries Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more .
 These problems may have serious consequences in older patients.

 Delirium, which is very common among hospitalized older patients, is often caused by drugs, dehydration, and infections (eg, urinary tract infections) but can have many other causes.